superflows-dev/superflows-docs/docs/sfuserauth.md

 The entire code is in HTML, CSS and Javascript.
 Please go through the code, it is extensively commented for your easier understanding.

-The sample app contains three pages:
+The sample app contains the following files:
 - index.html
 - auth.html
+- styles.css
-- home.html
+- util.js

 ### index.html

-This page is the main entry point of the application.
-It contains the navigation component (sf-nav), which sets up a single-page architecture for the entire app.
-It contains the primary boiler-plate javascript code for the navigation, routing & authentication functionalities.
-You can copy it as is in your app and then customize it according to your needs.
+- This file functions as the entry point of the sample app
+- It is simply a wrapper for the authentication supermod declared in auth.html
+- If the user is signed in, it shows the sign in information
+- If the user is not signed in, it shows a link to the sign in page

 ### auth.html

-This page is the wrapper page for the sf-user-auth authentication component.
-It contains the html code for rendering the sf-user-auth component and the javascript code for handling authentication events.
-You can copy it as is in your app and then customize it according to your needs.
+- This file integrates the authentication supermod
+- It handles the sign in and sign out events as well

+### styles.css

+- Custom css styles are specified in this css stylesheet

-### home.html
+### util.js

-This is simply a demo page and does not have any special functional significance.

-For a code walkthough in detail, please refer to the video below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Oft7bOy_axk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+- This javascript file contains some simple utilities

 ## Step 6 - Customize The Appearance

-To customize the look and feel, you can utilize the css custom properties and parts that are exposed by the sf-nav and the sf-user-auth components.
+To customize the look and feel, you can utilize the css custom properties and parts that are exposed by the sf-user-auth components.

-### sf-nav

-The navigation component exposes the following css parts:
-- cta

-The navigation component exposes the following css custom properties:
-- nav-background-color
-- nav-color
-- notif-background-color
-- notif-color
-- menu-background-color
-- menu-color
-- footer-background-color
-- footer-color

 ### sf-user-auth